 The device is rumored to cost up to $3,500, making it one of the most expensive phones on the market.

-No, rumors indicate that the G Fold won’t have a digitizer layer, meaning it won’t support the S Pen, limiting productivity features.
+No, rumors indicate that the G Fold won’t have a digitizer layer, meaning it won’t support the S Pen.

-Unlike typical foldables that fold once, the Galaxy G Fold folds twice, creating three screen sections, which can make the phone larger but harder to handle.
+Unlike typical foldables that fold once, the Galaxy G Fold folds twice, creating three screen sections.

 Currently, many apps do not fully utilize large foldable screens.
 This problem may be even greater with a tri-fold display, reducing the benefit of the bigger screen.